SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 metallicity) `Z`.
 This is typically larger than the sum of the 7 metals that are individually traced since this will also contain the contribution of all the elements that are not individually followed.
-We note that all of definitions are independent of any defitinio of solar the solar metallicity :math:`Z_\odot` or of any solar abundance pattern.
+We note that all of definitions are independent of any definition of solar the solar metallicity :math:`Z_\odot` or of any solar abundance pattern.